 Courtesy of the artist

-Famous for his pioneering use of appropriation in his paintings, Imants Tillers (b.
-1950) is one of Australia’s most important and renowned postmodern artists.
-Born into a Latvian family, Tillers’ work often centres upon a sense of place and the meaning of home to migrants, the displaced and the place of the ‘other’ in a multicultural society.
-The appropriation of other artists’ work, the dialogue between text and image in his paintings, and the monumental scale of his compositions all combine to produce an oeuvre that is both distinctive and highly resonant with his audience.
+Famous for his pioneering use of appropriation in his paintings, Imants Tillers is one of Australia’s leading postmodern artists.
+Born in Sydney in 1950 into a Latvian family, Tillers’ work often centres upon a sense of place and the meaning of home to migrants, the displaced and the place of the ‘other’ in a multicultural society.
+The appropriation of other artists’ work, the dialogue between text and image in his paintings, and the monumental scale of his compositions all combine to produce an oeuvre that is both distinctive and highly resonant with Australian and international audiences.

-Tillers has been exhibiting for five decades, including representing Australia at the 42nd Venice Biennale.
+Tillers has been exhibiting for five decades in Australia and overseas, including representing Australia at the 42nd Venice Biennale.
+He won the Wynne Prize, Art Gallery of New South Wales, in 2012 and 2013, and has won prizes at the 1992, 1994, 1996 and 2001 Osaka Print and Painting Triennials.
+In 2006, the National Gallery of Australia, Canberra, held the first survey of Tillers’ work in Australia, Imants Tillers: one world many visions.
 Most recently, in 2018, a major solo exhibition of his work, Journey to Nowhere, was staged at the Latvian National Museum of Art.
-He lives and works in Cooma in southern New South Wales.
-Tillers is represented by Roslyn Oxley9 Gallery, Sydney and Arc One Gallery, Melbourne.
+Imants Tillers lives and works in Cooma in southern New South Wales.